 While it might be a tedious and challenging process to set up a BYOD program, it could become an organizational nightmare to take it down.

 Employees who use their devices to work will end up storing company files on them, too.
 A shortlist of this includes emails, presentations, financial records, and documents.
 They’ll probably even create them, too.

 Before you give employees the option to use their devices to conduct work and store company files, you need to consider all of the risks to your data and theirs.

 Beyond security leaks, hacked databases, malware, phishing, and more, how will you navigate collecting all of that data when an employee leaves or their device is damaged or lost?

-Some of this can be mitigated through Enterprise Mobile Management (EMM) or Mobile Device Management (MDM) software.
-However, they add to the total cost and complexity of your network.
+You can mitigate some of this through Enterprise Mobile Management (EMM) or Mobile Device Management (MDM) software.
+However, this software adds to the total cost and complexity of your network.

 They store information in containers that help separate company data from personal data, such as pictures and contacts.
 And you can use them to remotely back up and delete company information from their phone when they leave while leaving their personal information intact.

 Either way, before you start down the BYOD road, you’ll need to figure out the best way to wipe company data from personal devices without capturing or deleting their data.

 How Will You Manage Licensing and Potential Legal Issues?